open-access-policies/health-tech/Security/Policies/sec-pol-005.md

 **3.2 Business Associate Agreements and Contractual Requirements**

-All vendor contracts shall include appropriate security, privacy, and compliance provisions based on the vendor's risk level and data access requirements.
+All vendor contracts shall include appropriate security, privacy, and compliance provisions based on the vendor's risk level and data access requirements, as approved by the Legal and Security teams.

 **3.2.1 Business Associate Agreements (BAAs)**